aikyashah/T20_Result_Prediction_Using_ML/README.md

   <h3> 5.
 Methodology and Models</h3>

-  For this project I used 3 classifiers for each of the following Machine Learning classification models: Random Forest, SVM, Logistic Regressiona nd Naive Bayes.
+  For this project I used 3 classifiers for each of the following Machine Learning classification models: Random Forest, SVM, Logistic Regressiona and Naive Bayes.
 I have considered the following 3 features in the training sets:
     * The target score for Team 2 to achieve
     * The number of balls remaining in the innings ( which remains fixed for Stage 1 (i.e. 90), 2 (ie 60) and 3 (ie.e 30)
     * The runs scored at this stage

   <h3>6.
 Model Tuning and Tuning Results:</h3>
+  I